 The latest opinion poll by pollster Ibope, released on Tuesday, showed the gap between Bolsonaro and Haddad closed by four percentage points since Oct.
 15.

-Edition: Daniel Giovanaz and Jaqueline Deister
+Edited by: Daniel Giovanaz and Jaqueline Deister